 Summary Report

-October 2022
+12 October 2022 (Rev.01)

 AGENDA ITEM 1 — OPENING OF THE MEETING

 Welcome address

 The first Science-Management Dialogue (SMD01) of the Western and Central Pacific Fisheries Commission (WCPFC) was held as an electronic meeting on 19 and 22 August 2022.
 Ms. Jung-re Riley Kim, Chair of the WCPFC opened the SMD01 meeting and explained that the meeting would be co-chaired by herself and Dr Tuikolongahau Halafihi (Tonga), the Chair of the WCPFC Scientific Committee (SC).